June 22, 1876

 In 1967 our inspiring sanctuary building was completed.
 Our membership has grown to about 1500 with about the same number of young people and children attending Sunday school and youth programs.
 Throughout its history Trinity has placed special emphasis on tithing, Mission study (at one time there were 5 missionary societies), a bible centered Sunday school, youth activities and fine music.

-In November 2006, the Rev. Dr. Douglas J. Rumford was called to Trinity and is currently serving as our Lead Pastor.
+In November 2006, the Rev. Dr. Douglas J. Rumford was called to Trinity.